 But the waitress advised that it might not be as spicy as I’m used to, and I didn’t want to be disappointed.
 So, I got the steak and fat chips instead, which really hit the spot.

 And after you’ve been walking around for a few hours, steak and fat chips are always a good option.

-The restaurant also serves a complimentary selection of bread from the Bertinet Bakery.
-A beloved bakery in Bath.
+The restaurant also serves a complimentary selection of bread from the Bertinet Bakery, which is a beloved bakery in Bath.

 For dessert, I headed to Swoon Gelato to try out their famous gelato.
 Their milk is sourced from Somerset and pistachios from Sicily.

-They also add up to five new seasonal flavours monthly to their award-winning sorbetto and gelato.
+They also add up to five new seasonal flavours monthly to their award-winning sorbet and gelato.

 The Pulteney Bridge is a stunner, enough said.
 Walking along the bridge, you can’t help but be in awe, and it is another example of Georgian architecture at its finest.

 The Pulteney Bridge is a famous landmark of the city of Bath and crosses the River Avon (Avon is another name for River).

 Robert Adam designed the bridge in a Palladian style.
 The Pulteney Bridge is one of four bridges in the world to have shops lining the full span on both sides.